 - No, there is not a set uniform for the Winter Sports Club.
 We recommend quality waterproof ski & snowboard gear to be worn and any required protective gear for specialty training.

 - What type and size skis or board should I have for the program?

 - The program really dictates what gear is required.
-Please seek out your direct coach for specific and best recommendations.
+Dependant on athlete age and program, the equipment required will be specific to these needs.
+Check out recommendations on your program landing page or seek out your head or direct coach for recommendations.

 - What is SSA and do I need to become a member?

 - SSA stands for Ski and Snowboard Australia.
 This is the nationally and internationally recognised National Sporting Organisation (NSO) for competitive snow sports within Australia.
 SSA manages athlete pathways, conducts events and programs in Alpine Skiing, Cross-Country Skiing, Freestyle Skiing, Snowboarding, Para-alpine, Para-snowboard and specialty sub discipline activities within each.
 The Perisher Winter Sports Club, within all disciplines, operates as a formal SSA Pathway Program.
-There are various national and international events within Australia that our club athletes compete in, that require a SSA or FIS membership to enter/compete in these events and further info can be found on their website via the attached link.
-Please check the various discipline specific calendar pages on their website to see which events may or may not require membership to compete in.
+There are various national and international events within Australia that our club athletes compete in, these require a SSA or FIS membership to enter/compete in these events and further info can be found on their website.

 Attendance/ Weather Days